rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### Putting It All Together

-Let’s summarize how these features and methods fit into ECG analysis and your PhD journey:
+Let’s summarize how these features and methods fit into ECG analysis and the PhD journey:

 1. **Entropy-Based Features** (e.g., Shannon Entropy, Sample Entropy):
    - Measure signal unpredictability, great for detecting arrhythmias.